How to Calculate Profit on Shopify (The Complete Guide)

 What to watch:

 Most Shopify merchants know their COGS in general terms.
-Far fewer track it accurately at the SKU level.
+Far fewer track it accurately per variant.
 That gap is where margin leaks quietly.

-Formula: CM2 = CM1 - Fulfillment Expenses
+Formula: CM2 = CM1 - Fulfillment Costs

 What CM2 tells you:

-Formula: CM3 = CM2 - Ad Spend
+Formula: CM3 = CM2 - Marketing Spend

 Take two stores, both at $90,000 GMV.

-Store A spends $7,000 on ads with lean fulfillment costs.
-CM3 lands at $40,750 (about 59% of net revenue).
+Store A spends $7,000 on marketing with lean fulfillment costs.
+CM3 lands at about $40,750, which is 59% of net revenue.

-Store B has lower COGS giving it stronger CM1, but spends $10,000 on ads and has higher fulfillment costs.
-CM3 drops to $39,500 (58%).
+Store B has lower COGS giving it stronger CM1, but spends $10,000 on marketing and runs higher fulfillment costs.
+CM3 drops to $39,500, about 58% of net revenue.

-Same CM3 percentage, very different cost structures underneath.
+Nearly identical CM3 percentages.
+Very different cost structures underneath.
 Which store is easier to scale?
-Store A. Its ad spend is lower and fulfillment is tighter, giving more room to increase spend without compressing margins further.
+Store A. Its marketing spend is lower and fulfillment is tighter, giving more room to increase spend without compressing margins further.
+CM3 reveals the shape of the problem, not just the size.

 Net profit is what remains after every cost of running the business is accounted for.
+This is the number that should match (or explain the gap with) your bank account.

 Formula: Net Profit = CM3 - Operating Expenses